 A notification displays when the image creation process starts and completes.
 Click the bell icon to view notifications.

 When the image has been created, a new date and time will display in the IMAGE DATE column.
-You may need to refresh the Servers screen to see this.

 Deploy an Image